Gattocrucco/sipmfilter/README.md

   * `manine.py`: **(OUTDATED)** test for `fingersnr.py`.

+  * `plotevent.py`: plot a single event from a Proto0 or LNGS file.

   * `plotwav.py`: plot a pair of things to check an LNGS wav.

   * `plotwav2.py`: a single plot for the 2020-11-03 slides.